University of New England College of Dental Medicine

 Located in beautiful Portland, ME, the mission of the University of New England College of Dental Medicine (UNE CDM) is to improve the health of northern New England as well as rural and underserved areas while shaping the future of dentistry through excellence in education, discovery, and service.

-The UNE CDM Doctor of Dental Medicine (DMD) Advanced Standing Track (AST) is designed to offer dentists trained outside the United States the opportunity to gain the skills and knowledge of the dental profession as practiced in the United States.
+The UNE CDM Doctor of Dental Medicine (DMD) Advanced Standing Track (AST) is a full-time, 29-month track designed to offer dentists trained outside the United States the opportunity to gain the skills and knowledge of the dental profession as practiced in the United States.
 Graduates will earn a Commission of Dental Accreditation- (CODA-) accredited U.S. Doctor of Dental Medicine (DMD) degree.
-This is a full-time, 29-month track that incorporates the latest in dental practices, equipment, and technology as well as principles in public health, health policy, and business while providing care to a wide variety of patients.

-The program consists of didactic courses, preclinical simulated courses and clinical courses involving direct patient care.
+The DMD AST program consists of didactic courses, preclinical simulated courses, and clinical courses involving direct patient care.
 Students receive extensive clinical experience in the UNE Oral Health Center.
-In addition, there may be opportunities for advanced standing students to participate in clinical externships at community-based sites in northern New England.
+In addition, AST students participate in clinical externships at community-based sites located in Northern New England (ME, NH, and VT), Massachusetts, and Rhode Island.

 Upon matriculation in January, AST students join the second-year DMD class and study an intense didactic and preclinical curriculum that incorporates aspects of the first two years of the curriculum for regularly enrolled students.
 The preparatory spring semester is designed to integrate students into the second-year class, calibrate students to the first two years of UNE CDM curriculum, and ensure that students may safely begin patient care in our Oral Health Center in the summer semester (the first semester of the D3 year).